 RESEARCH PROJECTS & FUNDING

-The Nwosu Lab is currently interested in pursuing four main research areas (see below).
-These research interests are quite interconnected but may also be pushed in different interdisciplinary directions so long as the focus remains on solving basic or disease-related metabolism problems and or cancer therapeutic challenges.
+The Nwosu Lab is pursuing research projects around four main areas, namely, disrupting cellular use of glutathione (GSH), targeting nutrient transporters, overcoming drug resistance/finding new therapeutic combinations or strategies, and characterization of genes that are potentially relevant therapeutic targets or biomarker candidates.
+These research interests are interconnected but may also be pushed in different interdisciplinary directions so long as the focus remains on solving basic or disease-related metabolism problems and or cancer therapeutic challenges.
+The advantage is that trainees have the opportunity to contribute to each other’s work, thereby increase their chances of publication.
 Prospective undergraduates, graduate/rotation students or postdocs are encouraged, but are not required, to express interest in one or more of the projects below when contacting Dr. Nwosu.
 If you are interested in the lab but not sure of which project to work on still reach out.

 Disrupting GSH dependency